Cengelsen/cengelsen.no/content/en/blogg/entreprenur_oppgave.md

 disruptive innovation, and a digital one at that.
 Palmer Luckey has truly acted as a digital disruptor up until his company’s acquisition by Facebook.
-Using only himself as labour for development of the first prototype, using spare parts from older VR- technology and mobile phones, while consulting internet forums for advice.
+Using only himself as labour for development of the first prototype, using spare parts from older VR- technology and new mobile phones, while consulting internet forums for advice.
 Thereby, he kept manufacturing and research costs low, and eventually introducing it to viable investors through the internet.